dusmel/engineering-playbook/Process/developer-onboarding-process.md

 ### Week 2
 ***
-#### Onboarding Sessions
-***
-**(For Fellows only, not Staff members)**

-During your second week, you will be invited to four sessions hosted by various members of the team to discuss some important topics:

-- Internal Product _[Ebun Omoni]_
-- Sprint/Agile/Andela Way _[Brice Nkengsa]_
-- Microservices Architecture _[Ikem Okonkwo]_
-- Technology Organization Structure _[Scott Carleton]_
-- Testing _[Sharon Rutto]_

-If you did not receive a calendar invite to any of these sessions, please reach out directly to each individual.
-The onboarding sessions are held during the second week of every month.
-If you join the team after the sessions have occurred, be sure to be included the sessions the following month.

 #### Engineering Playbook
 ***
-Read through our [engineering playbook](https://github.com/andela/engineering-playbook/wiki) to get a feeling of how we work.
+Read through our [engineering playbook](https://github.com/andela/engineering-playbook) to get a feeling of how we work.
 Some key things to note:
 - [Ownership](https://github.com/andela/decisions/issues/36): our teams own the implementation of solutions end to end, from frontend to microservices to testing.
 - [Agile Process](https://github.com/andela/engineering-playbook/wiki/Agile-Process): Describes in detail how we work as a team
 - [Conventions](https://github.com/andela/engineering-playbook/wiki/Conventions): The conventions we follow working as a team